danyaPostfactum/ckeditor-autocorrect-plugin/README.md

 ------------

 Place it in plugins/autocorrect directory where CKEditor is installed and don't forget to add 'autocorrect' to config.extraPlugins
+If you use custom toolbar config, add "AutoCorrect" button to appear in toolbar.

 Config
 ------